opendatatrentino/openentity-api/docs/README.md

 </p>

-### Maven
+### Getting started

-Odt Commons is available on Maven Central.
+OpenEntity api is available on Maven Central.
 To use it, put this in the dependencies section of your _pom.xml_:

 ```
     <dependency>